google/privacy-sandbox-aggregation-service/terraform/README.md

 The output will show you endpoints you can send data and queries to.

+## Send query for aggregation

 If you set `simulator_settings.enabled` to true you can run a query against the endpoints listed in the output.

 Run the following in directory `<project_root>`.
 Example query, needs adjustment (replace placeholders marked by `<placeholder>`).
 The output of `terraform apply` prints the example query with filled-in